HenriqueAssumpcao/SentiMentalHealth/README.md

 ## Introduction

 This repository provides the original implementation of the "Predicting User Emotional Tone in Mental Disorder Online Communities".
-The paper was published in the [FGCS Special Issue on Sentiment Analysis Systems](https://www.journals.elsevier.com/future-generation-computer-systems/call-for-papers/special-issue-on-senti-mental-health-future-generation-senti).
-The paper can also be found on [arXiv](https://arxiv.org/).
+The paper was published in the [FGCS Special Issue on Sentiment Analysis Systems](https://www.sciencedirect.com/science/article/pii/S0167739X21002764?dgcid=author).
 The chosen model for extracting the sentiment features from reddit posts and comments was the [VADER Sentiment Analysis Tool](https://github.com/cjhutto/vaderSentiment).

 ## About the Dataset